-The flow of time has witnessed a remarkable renaissance in Rwanda.
-This small, landlocked country in East Africa, which suffered appalling genocide in 1994, is now a peaceful, friendly and prospering nation.
-It is also a country that packs a lot of natural punch into a small area (half the size of Scotland).
+This small, landlocked country in East Africa is a peaceful, friendly and prospering nation that packs a lot of natural punch into a small area (half the size of Scotland).

 Known as the ‘Land of a Thousand Hills”, Rwanda is a lush, tropical gem of rolling hills peppered with tea plantations, rugged mountains, towering volcanoes and shimmering Lake Kivu, one of Africa’s great lakes.
 Within this extraordinary landscape is to be found a wonderful diversity of wildlife adventures, the most famous of which is the “Gorillas in the Mist”, the endangered mountain primates made famous by Dian Fossey.